 Deane Lanphear came to North Shore after a storied career that included being a parish minister, an ethics and religious studies teacher, headmaster at Mount Herman School in Massachusetts, and an educational consultant.
-In his three years as Head of School at NSCDS, he focused on defining North Shore's curriculum and bringing the School into the computer age.
+In his three years as Head of School at NSCD, he focused on defining North Shore's curriculum and bringing the school into the computer age.

 Julia L. Hall, 1992-2000

-Julie Hall was a true friend to the School and a strong leader.
-Ingrained in the life of the School, she served as an English and Social Studies Teacher, Head of Middle School, 5th Grade Teacher, Academic Dean, Library Program Director and, finally, Head of School from 1992 until her retirement in 2000.
-Julie and her husband Parker had a long association with North Shore and were active participants in development efforts, including three Capital Campaigns that built the Hall Library (in honor of former Head of School Dick Hall), significantly increased the School’s endowment—specifically for teachers’ salaries (upon her retirement, The Julie Hall Great Teachers Fund was established in the School’s endowment), and built the Conant Science Center, renovated the Lower and Middle Schools.
+Julie Hall was a true friend to the school and a strong leader.
+Ingrained in the life of the school, she served as an English and Social Studies Teacher, Head of Middle School, Fifth Grade Teacher, Academic Dean, Library Program Director and, finally, Head of School from 1992 until her retirement in 2000.
+Julie and her husband Parker had a long association with North Shore and were active participants in development efforts, including three Capital Campaigns that built the Hall Library (in honor of former Head of School Dick Hall), significantly increased the school’s endowment—specifically for teachers’ salaries (upon her retirement, The Julie Hall Great Teachers Fund was established in the school’s endowment), and built the Conant Science Center, renovated the lower and middle schools.

 W. Thomas Doar III, 2000-2016